open-AIMS/ADRIA.jl/docs/src/usage/getting_started.md

 ## Visualizations

-The Makie package ecosystem is used for plotting and need to be installed if visualizations are desired:
+The Makie package ecosystem is used for producing plots.
+These are optional, and only necessary if visualizations are desired.

 ```julia-repl
 julia> ]add GLMakie GeoMakie GraphMakie